ilyas-dar/localvoice-sdg/readme.md

 | 16 | Peace & Justice | 1.000 | 1.000 | **1.000** | 8 |
 | 17 | Partnerships | 0.857 | 1.000 | 0.923 | 6 |

-> SDG 8 (Decent Work) has only 2 test samples — F1 not statistically significant.

 ---